Secret Beach: Activities

 Water conditions at the beach vary by season.
 Although the beach is accessible year round, swimming is only advisable in the summer and even then swimming can be risky when the surf is high or rough because of strong, unpredictable currents.
 In winter the surf is turbulent and dangerous; accordingly, swimming is not recommended for anyone who is inexperienced under these conditions.

 Other beach activities include picnicking, seashell hunting, surfing, sunbathing, snorkeling, and fishing.
 Also tidal lagoons form on the west end of the beach, offering a kind of kiddie pool.
 There are no facilities at the beach, so visitors must bring their own food and beverages.

 Naturism

-Secret Beach has for many years attracted nude sunbathers, particularly toward the east and west ends of the beach.
-Although public nudity is not legal in Hawaii and despite the beach's reputation, the beach is rarely patrolled and no one seems much concerned with the practice.
-In the rare instances that patrols are conducted, violators will invariably just be asked to dress.
+For many year, Secret Beach attracted nude sunbathers but that has ended.
+Larson’s Beach is the only beach on Kauai that is frequented by nudists.